-In August 2019, pursuant to the terms of Severance Agreements, 225,001 incentive stock options with deferred distribution were promised to two former employees of the Company pursuant to the 2018 Plan (both employees participated in the restricted stock purchase offers ("RSUs") discussed below).
-For the year ended December 31, 2019, \$435,312 in related stock compensation expense has been recorded and is included in the accompanying consolidated financial statements.
+On September 27, 2019, pursuant to the terms of Severance Agreements, 225,001 incentive stock options with deferred distribution were promised to two former employees of the Company pursuant to the 2018 Plan (both employees participated in the restricted stock purchase offers ("RSUs") discussed below).
+On May 6, 2020, the Options were, by mutual consent, changed to a Warrants, which Warrants are included in the discussion of Warrants above.